Upplication/node-dafuq/README.md

 ### Building the resposne
 If the exit code of the command was different from 0 it will be taken as unsuccessful (almost every time, see [Sending a file]).

-When a command is run the output will be determined by this steps:
+When a command is ran the output will be determined by this steps:
-* If the output of the command is a JSON
-  * and contains a success property: the whole content is considered the final response that will be sent, ignoring the previous success value.
+* **If the output of the command is parseable as JSON and contains a success property**: the whole command output is considered the final response that will be sent, ignoring the previous success value.
-  * and doesn't contain a success property: The output will be placed in a `result` property in an object that also contains the previous success value.
-* If the output of the command is NOT a JSON: The output will be placed in a `result` property in an object that also contains the previous success value.
+* **Else if success was `true`**: The output of the command is placed on a `result` property.
+If the output was *JSON-parseable*, it will be parsed.
-* Finally, the if `success` value is `true` the result of the execution is placed on the `result` property, otherwise the error message is placed on the `message` property.
+* **Else if success was `false`**: The output of the command is placed on a `message` property.
+If the output was *JSON-parseable*, it will be parsed.

 ### Sending a file
 There is an exception to the [Building the response] description.
 If the command exits with an exit code equal to `10` dafuq assumes you want to return a file instead of a JSON.
 In this case the output of your command should be **strictly** and **only** the absolute path you want to serve.
 Don't worry about breaklines or blankspaces, the output will be trimmed before working with it.